Draft EU rules to open door to plain cigarette packets

 BRANDS THREATENED

-A spokeswoman for Hamburg-based Reemstma, Europe's biggest cigarette producer and a subsidiary of Imperial Tobacco, sharply criticized the draft.
+A spokeswoman for Hamburg-based Reemstma, Europe's biggest cigarette producer and a subsidiary of Imperial Tobacco IMT.L, sharply criticised the draft.

 "The draft (proposals) very clearly break German and European law," said Svea Schroeder.